steerpike/obsidian-brightcarvings/obsidian-brightcarvings/Nine Platform Engineering/Next steps for Observability.md

 ### Replace Video's Opensearch cluster with Loki
 Pros
-- Get's us on the board with Video
+- Gets us on the board with Video
+- Gets us starting to deal with logs
 Cons
 - Video hardest team to understand

 ### Embed with a Publishing team to improve existing telemetry
+Pros
+- Leverages Stu very well